Rigidity of Circle Packings with Flexible Radii: Summary and Open Problems

-In these examples there are two cases.
-For Figure \ref{4flowers}, the result is infinitesimally rigid and so there are $3n-m-2$ inequality constraints.
-This is the case generally for most graphs that have no symmetry.
-For Figure \ref{10diskprestress} and \ref{prestress777555}, they are flexible in the first order with only $3n-m-3$ inequality constraints.
-However, the only stress produced in the optimization process is able to block the first order motion.
-The following question is critical for proving conjecture \ref{conj1}:
+Maximizing $q=r_{\min}/r_{\max} $ for the corresponding planar embedded graphs yields Figures \ref{4flowers}, \ref{10diskprestress}, and \ref{prestress777555}. \end{example} In these examples, there are two cases.
+For Figure \ref{4flowers}, the result is infinitesimally rigid, and so there are $3n-m-2$ inequality constraints.
+This is generally the case for most graphs that do not have symmetry.
+For Figures \ref{10diskprestress} and \ref{prestress777555}, they are infinitesimally flexible with only $3n-m-3$ inequality constraints.
+However, the only stress produced in the optimization process is able to block the infinitesimal motion.
+The following question is critical to prove conjecture \ref{uniformconjecture}.

-\begin{question} If a packing has locally maximal $\frac{r_{\min} }{r_{\max} }$, is it also globally maximal?
-If not, is it at least true for simple triangulated packings? \end{question}
+\begin{question} If a packing has locally maximal $r_{min}/r_{max}$, is it also globally maximal (for a given orientation)?
+If not, is this at least true for simple triangulated packings? \end{question}

+Note that in the case of simple triangulated packings, the set of packings with boundary radii in $[0,1]$ is convex, but the function $q$ is not concave.
+So we cannot expect a local maximum point to be a global one.
+However, our numerical simulations show $q$ ``looks almost concave'' for simple triangulated packings with large $q$.